01mf02/jq-lang-spec/spec.typ

 A context $c$ is a mapping
 from variables $var(x)$ to values and from identifiers $x$ to pairs $(f, c)$, where $f$ is a filter and $c$ is a context.
-Contexts store to what variables and filter arguments are bound.
+Contexts store what variables and filter arguments are bound to.

 We are now going to introduce a few helper functions.
 The next function helps define filters such as if-then-else, conjunction, and disjunction: